Part 1: Purpose

 Part 2: Community Dental Clinic

-The Community Dental Clinic operates based on community need.
-It is operated by volunteer dentists and LSC dental hygiene students under the supervision of instructors.
-The clinic, when scheduled, is open only during the evening hours.
-It also operates the “Give Kids a Smile” community outreach program, which is free.
+The Community Dental Clinic operates based on community need, run by volunteer dentists and LSC dental hygiene students under the supervision of instructors.
+Free community outreach programs are also run, based on funding availability.

 Part 3: Dental Hygiene Clinic